The beginner’s guide to Maria Callas

 FAQ's

-Callas’s first vocal training was with Maria Trivella at the Greek National Conservatory, which is where her voice was trained to a soprano.
-She later studied at the Athens Conservatory under soprano Elvira de Hidalgo.
+Maria Callas’s first vocal training was with Maria Trivella at the Greek National Conservatory, which is where her voice was trained to a soprano.
+She later studied at the Athens Conservatory under soprano, Elvira de Hidalgo.

-Maria Callas was married to Giovanni Battista Meneghini, an Italian entrepreneur, however he assumed control of her career and, as a result, stole a large portion of her wealth, with the marriage dissolved in 1959.
+Maria Callas was married to Giovanni Battista Meneghini, an Italian entrepreneur.
+However, he assumed control of her career and, as a result, stole a large portion of her wealth.
+The marriage dissolved in 1959.

-Whilst still married, she began an affair with Greek shipping magnate Aristotle Onassis who later went onto marry Jackie Kennedy.
+While still married, she began an affair with Greek shipping magnate, Aristotle Onassis, who later went on to marry Jackie Kennedy.